syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## Token based authentication

-The Blink HTML Converter supports token-based authentication by using the HTTP request headers.
+The Blink HTML converter supports token-based authentication by using the HTTP request headers.
 The token values will be send to web server when the HTML page is requested.
 Refer to the following code snippet.

 {% tabs %}